stelmo/eQuilibrator.jl/docs/src/examples.md

     these are the names of exported functions.
 Defining variables with these names will over-write these functions.

+!!! warning "Temperature"
+    Please see the documentation of `eQuilibrator` or `equilibrator-api` about changing the temperature.

 It is possible to change the state of the equilibrator after initialization.
 ```
 temperature(equilibrator, 298.15u"K")